ZhuEthan/ZhuEthan.github.io/_posts/2024-10-20-Useful-Ideas-In-Distributed-System.md

 Writing:

-Client asks Master which chunk to append -> Master needs to designate a primary -> Master needs to find the chunks which have up-to-date replica -> Pick Primary / Secondary -> Increment V# -> Tells P/S V#
+Client asks Master which chunk to append -> Master needs to designate a primary -> Master needs to find the chunks which have up-to-date replica -> Pick Primary / Secondary -> Increment V# -> Tells P/S V# -> Master writes VN to disk,

 ![the-birthday-paradox](../img/The-Birthday-paradox.png)